Velociraptor!

 Velociraptor! is the fourth studio album by English rock band Kasabian, released on 16 September 2011.
 The album has been described as expanding upon the neo-psychedelic feel of their previous album West Ryder Pauper Lunatic Asylum with a stronger emphasis on experimental song structures and instrumentation.
-It was released to critical acclaim and became their third UK number-one album, its lead single "Days Are Forgotten", first released in Belgium on 12 August, and in the United Kingdom on 9 September 2011 - debuted at number 28 on the UK Singles Chart.
-Their song was featured in EA Sports game, FIFA 12 with "Switchblade Smiles".
+It was released to critical acclaim and became their third UK number-one album.

-Miscellany
+Release and promotion

 "Switchblade Smiles" was made available as a free download to anybody who pre-ordered the album from the band's official website store from 7 June 2011.
 The track is also available as a free download on the band's fanpage on Facebook.

-Q magazine listed "Re-Wired" as the number 1 track to download in their October 2011 issue.

 The album cover is an edited picture of all four band members covered in feathers (as Velociraptors were traditionally feathery) and screaming, edited from the "Switchblade Smiles" music video.
 Music videos for "Days Are Forgotten", "Re-Wired", "Goodbye Kiss", "Man of Simple Pleasures" and "Neon Noon" were also produced and released through the band's Vevo page on YouTube.

-"Acid Turkish Bath (Shelter from the Storm)" was used in the end credits to the movie "Killer Elite".
+Composition

+The album has been noted for its blend of styles, combining Middle Eastern influences, rock and electronica, with Slant Magazine claiming the album is a "departure from the loutish club-rock with which Kasabian first made their name."